dotnet/csharpstandard/standard/interfaces.md

 The *attributes*, *return_type*, *Identifier*, and *formal_parameter_list* of an interface method declaration have the same meaning as those of a method declaration in a class ([§15.6](classes.md#156-methods)).
 An interface method declaration is not permitted to specify a method body, and the declaration therefore always ends with a semicolon.
 An *interface_method_declaration* shall not have *type_parameter_constraints_clause*s unless it also has a *type_parameter_list*.

-Each formal parameter type of an interface method shall be input-safe ([§18.2.3.2](interfaces.md#18232-variance-safety)), and the return type shall be either `void` or output-safe.
-In addition, any `out` or `ref` formal parameter types shall also be output-safe.
+All formal parameter types of an interface method shall be input-safe ([§18.2.3.2](interfaces.md#18232-variance-safety)), and the return type shall be either `void` or output-safe.
+In addition, any output or reference formal parameter types shall also be output-safe.

-> *Note*: Even `out` parameters are required to be input-safe, due to common implementation restrictions. *end note*
+> *Note*: Output  parameters are required to be input-safe due to common implementation restrictions. *end note*

+Furthermore, each class type constraint, interface type constraint and type parameter constraint on any type parameters of the method shall be input-safe.

 Furthermore, each class type constraint, interface type constraint and type parameter constraint on any type parameter of the method shall be input-safe.